 As a dog owner, one of the worst feelings you can experience is seeing your pet in pain and feeling powerless to help him.
 Fevers are an extremely common occurrence in both animals and humans and are often symptomatic of an underlying condition or illness.
 It’s important to treat your dog’s fever with veterinarian-prescribed medication.

-If your dog does begin exhibiting the symptoms of a fever, you may be tempted to try to treat him yourself to help reduce the fever and make him feel better.
+If your dog does begin exhibiting the symptoms of a fever, you may be tempted to try to treat him yourself to help reduce the fever and nurse your dog’s health back to normal.
 However, it is important to be informed on what is safe to give your dog for a fever prior to taking any actions.
 Below is a guide on the common signs of fever in dogs, what causes fever in dogs, and what you can do to help abate the symptoms of the fever.

 Signs of Fever in Dogs